Wuodabudo/alx-pre_course/README.md

 # alx-pre_course
 **version 1.0.0**

-this reame is for ALX Software Engineering program. this are my first codes on github
+This reame is for ALX Software Engineering program.
+This are my first codes on github

  ---